 Bike lanes in urban settings offer a myriad of advantages.
 Foremost, they significantly curtail bicycle-vehicle collisions, creating a safer environment for all road users.
 This safety net not only protects lives but also instills confidence in potential cyclists.
 As a result, more individuals are enticed to adopt cycling, reaping its health benefits.

 Regular cycling boosts cardiovascular health, aids in weight management, and fosters mental well-being.
-Moreover, as more people embrace this healthier mode of transport, cities experiences significant reduction in vehicular congestion and pollution.
+Moreover, as more people embrace this healthier mode of transport, cities experience a significant reduction in vehicular congestion and pollution.